puzzle/microservices-lab/content/en/docs/05/_index.md

 Debezium makes use of this by reading the WAL to detect changes in the database.
 This technique is called Change-Data-Capture (CDC)[^3] and is a widely used pattern to integrate legacy systems and applications.

-The outbox pattern specifies that beside our business data there will also be an event-record which is written to the dedicated `outboxevents` table.
+The outbox pattern specifies that beside our business data there will also be an event-record which is written to the dedicated `outboxevent` table.
 As that will take place in the same local transaction, we have strong guarantee that our data is either written or rolled-back completely including the event-record.

-In Kafka Connect our Debezium connector will monitor the WAL log and watch out for INSERT to the `outboxevents` table.
+In Kafka Connect our Debezium connector will monitor the WAL log and watch out for INSERT to the `outboxevent` table.
 Finding a new record in the WAL log Debezium will generate a Kafka Message to a designated topic.
 Debezium provides an EventRouter which is implemented as Kafka Connect single message transformation.
-This EventRouter will form our actual Kafka Message using the information from the `outboxevents` table.
+This EventRouter will form our actual Kafka Message using the information from the `outboxevent` table.

 Our application will therefore only consume Messages from Kafka topics.